Good governance of children’s data

 The fluidity of children’s attitudes, preferences and identity, along with the lower capacity of younger children to make informed decisions and have full agency presents unique challenges to children’s data security and privacy.

-We are developing a manifesto that will set aspirational benchmarks to guide governments, the private sector and international organizations in developing data governance that take full account of children’s issues and rights.
-The manifesto aims to propose the world we want and to address ambiguous or sensitive areas where there are no straightforward answers.
+We have developed a Manifesto that will set aspirational benchmarks to guide governments, the private sector and international organizations in developing data governance that take full account of children’s issues and rights.
+The Manifesto aims to propose the world we want, and to address ambiguous or sensitive areas where there are no straightforward answers.

-To develop this manifesto, a working group of 19 global experts from the private sector, academia, think tanks and others are meeting throughout 2020 to provide analysis, insights, guidance and comments.
-Working group members will also be writing short commentaries that examine data governance approaches, evidence, gaps and grey or conflicting areas.
-A wider group will be engaged via convenings throughout the year.
-A draft version of the manifesto will be shared for public consultation in order to come to a more robust version before the end of 2020.
+To develop this Manifesto, a working group of 17 global experts from the private sector, academia, think tanks and others provided analysis, insights, guidance and comments.
+They wrote short commentaries examining data governance approaches, evidence, gaps and grey or conflicting areas.
+A wider group of experts was engaged through convenings, webinars and consultations throughout the year.

 Analysis and insight